8000 GitHub - tekumara/fakesnow: Run, mock and test fake Snowflake databases locally.

 • User management

-• COPY INTO from S3 sources, see COPY INTO
+• COPY INTO from S3 sources and stages, see COPY INTO

 Not yet implemented: